varigence/docs/bimlflex/user-guide/bimlcatalog-database.md

 > [!IMPORTANT]
 > The BimlCatalog database contains crucial data for the data warehouse auditing, logging and orchestration.
 It is important to back up and maintain a disaster recovery policy that matches the organizational requirements for this database.

-The BimlCatalog is an open source project available at the [BimlCatalog GitHub repository](https://github.com/varigence/BimlCatalog)
+## Deploying the BimlCatalog Database

+The database is created through the `Setup BimlFlex` menu option in the BimlFlex Ribbon UI in BimlStudio.

 ## Parameter values